pods-framework/pods/readme.txt

 * More coming soon including Importing from Custom Field Suite, Advanced Custom Fields, and Custom Tables

 = Plays well with others =
-We also do our best to integrate and play nicely with other projects
+We also do our best to integrate and play nicely with other projects:

 * Plugins
  * Tabify Edit Screen